Parcela/parcela.github.io/_docs/parcel/index.md

 ---
 #The Basics#

 Parcels are responsible for displaying information to the user.
 Each should be responsible for a little section of the screen.
-Parcels can contain other Parcels and a whole single page application will often be a single Parcel that has sub-Parcels that contain further sub-sub-Parcels and so on.
+Parcels can contain other Parcels and a whole single page application will often be a single Parcel that has sub-Parcels that contain further sub-sub-Parcels and so on (see [Nesting Parcels](#nesting-parcels) below).

 Parcels are lightweight and easy to nest, there is no reason to pack lots of power in a few Parcels, it is better to subdivide the job into several Parcels.
 Thus, a Table might be build of a Parcel for the Table element itself plus sub-Parcels for each of the head, body and footer sections, each containing a Parcel for each of the rows.